Ludwig van BEETHOVEN String Trio in D major, Op. 9, No. 2 (1798)

 Alyssa Wang, violin; Marcus Thompson, viola; Raman Ramakrishnan, cello

-Peter Child New work for oboe, viola, and piano (2024 BCMS commission)
+Peter Child Four Movements after Kandinsky for Oboe, Viola, and Piano (2024 BCMS commission)

 Peggy Pearson, oboe; Marcus Thompson, viola; Max Levinson, piano